 The sensitivity is sufficiently high that the device can to resolve individual photons.
 The device is made up of an array of Geiger photodiodes (GPD).
 In operation, the number of GPDs that fire is proportional to the intensity of the incident light.
 A few diodes that trigger in the array will produce a small pulse, where many diodes triggered will generate a large pulse.

-Picture of a silicon wafer with various SiPM designs and integrated circuitry
+Silicon wafer with various SiPM designs and integrated circuitry

 The spectrum shown was captured from a small SiPM array, illustrating the ability to resolve extremely low-intensity light pulses events where multiples of photons ranging from 1 to 20 are detected.